 Car parks in London

 Parking in London can be difficult because space is limited.
 Various car parking companies operate car parks throughout London.
-NCP (National Car Parks) run about 100 car parks in London, including at airports.
+NCP (National Car Parks) run many car parks in London, including at airports.

 Car hire in London

 Car hire companies often have offices at London's main points of arrival, including airports and major train stations, and cars can be booked in advance.

 Accessible driving and car hire in London

 Disabled Motoring UK is a charity that supports disabled drivers and Blue Badge holders.
 Read the website for advice and information about driving in London with a disability.